Mobiuslau/mobiuslau.github.io/jubeat/controller/index.md

 ### Monitor

 Arcade size monitors are absurdly difficult to obtain.
 Therefore, a 27" monitor was considered.
 The specific model used for this build is the [BenQ GL2780](https://tweakers.net/pricewatch/1405392/benq-gl2780-9h-punt-lj6lb-punt-qbe-zwart/specificaties/).
-A 27" monitor seemed sufficient, as letterboxing can be used to finetune the resolution to correspond to the physics panel size.
+A 27" monitor seemed sufficient, as letterboxing can be used to finetune the resolution to correspond to the physical panel size.

 |Monitor|BenQ GL2780|
 |:-|:-|